 Create passed pawns

-Use a pawn majority to break through — for example, three pawns versus two on the queenside.
+Use a pawn majority to break through.
+For example, three pawns versus two on the queenside.
 Advance the front pawn to force exchanges, then push the remaining pawns to free a passer.

 The pawn square rule

 Draw a square from the pawn to its promotion rank.
-If the enemy king is inside that square — or can step in on the next move — it catches the pawn.
+If the enemy king is inside that square, or can step in on the next move, it catches the pawn.
 If not, the pawn promotes.

 Push passed pawns strategically